Reflections On The Muslim Reaction To Andrew Tate - MuslimMatters.org

 At the end of the day, Andrew Tate will only answer to Allah .
 The same applies to me and you.
 We need to use every opportunity, even his conversion, as an opportunity for introspection and self assessment.

-There appears to be a number of potential spiritual ailments underlying much of what we are hearing that need to be addressed.
+There appear to be a number of potential spiritual ailments underlying much of what we are hearing that need to be addressed.
 It is an ailment to believe that he is not deserving of Allah’s grace.
 It is an ailment to believe that Islam is a cultural identity whose membership can be regulated.
 It is an ailment to be happy with his conversion only so one’s anger towards women can be justified.
 It is an ailment to be patient with his mistakes due to veneration of him but to withhold that same clemency from other brothers and sisters who err.
 It is an ailment if one’s faith skyrockets or plummets due to his conversion.
-These are all issues we need to keep a close tab on.
+These are all issues we need to keep close tabs on.

 What should we expect of Andrew Tate?
 Don’t expect him to disappear and study Islam in solitude.
 While he may choose to, it is not the norm for high profile converts.
 Rather, he will likely continue to speak and will likely make mistakes.
-The Prophet himself did not mandate a moratorium on new converts, but rather he put them to work in a manner that maximized their talents and minimized their
+The Prophet himself did not mandate a moratorium on new converts, but rather he put them to work in a manner that maximized their talents and minimized their mistakes.
+This was part of his genius that we cannot replicate.

 However, we hope that Andrew Tate has the right brothers and sisters in his ear to help maximize the good and minimize his mistakes.
 This means that we all need to be patient, and extend that same patience to other Muslims, male and female.